unionlabs/union/cosmwasm/cw-escrow-vault/README.md

 ## Overview

 The CW Escrow Vault is a CosmWasm smart contract that acts as a solver in the UCS03 ZKGM protocol, enabling fungible cross-chain asset transfers between Cosmos and EVM chains.
-It manages the escrow and release of native and CW20 tokens, serving as the Cosmos-side counterparty to the U.sol contract on EVM chains.
+It manages the escrow and release of native and CW20 tokens, serving as the Cosmos-side counterparty to the UnionversalToken.sol contract on EVM chains.

 ## Purpose in the ZKGM Protocol